A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 • She might be able to help you with your computer problem.

-• I _____ be able to join you for lunch if I can get away from the office.
+• might be able to join you for lunch if I can get away from the office.

-• She _____ study harder if she wants to improve her grades.
+• She should study harder if she wants to improve her grades.

-• They _____ arrive on time if the traffic is light.
+• They might arrive on time if the traffic is light.

-• You _____ not park in that spot; it’s reserved for visitors.
+• You must not park in that spot; it’s reserved for visitors.

-• We _____ visit the museum this weekend if the weather is nice.
+• We could visit the museum this weekend if the weather is nice.

 Mastering Conditionals and Modals: The Dynamic Duo of Precise Communication

-Alright, now that we’ve got modal verbs under our belts, let’s talk about another dynamic duo in the world of advanced grammar: conditionals and modals.
-These two concepts go together like peanut butter and jelly, and once you learn how to wield them, your communication skills are going to level up in a big way.
+Now that we’ve got modal verbs down, let’s dive into another dynamic duo: conditionals and modals.
+Together, they’re like peanut butter and jelly.
+Once you learn how to use them, your communication skills will level up big time.

 • If I save up enough money, I will buy a new car.